 A closer inspection of the fish usually shows reddening of the skin and damage to their gills.

-Ammonia is present in all ponds and aquariums, but usually in minute amounts.
-That is because in an established well functioning pond or aquarium, toxic ammonia is converted into relatively harmless nitrates by beneficial bacteria through a series of biological steps.
+Ammonia is present in all ponds and aquariums, but usually at very low levels.
+That is because in an established pond with a properly functioning filter, toxic ammonia is quickly converted into relatively harmless nitrates by beneficial bacteria through a series of biological steps.
 This process of converting ammonia into nitrates is called The Nitrogen Cycle, also known as ‘The Cycle’ or ‘Cycling a Tank’.

-The process above is completely natural, if you are patient when you first start up a pond or aquarium and don’t add too many fish during the first month, you shouldn’t have any major water quality problems or sick fish.
-Problems usually occur when enthusiastic hobbyist add too many fish too fast to a new aquarium and don’t check their water quality.
+The process above is completely natural, if you are patient when you first start up a pond or aquarium and don’t add too many fish during the first month or two, you shouldn’t have any major water quality problems or sick fish.
+Problems usually occur when enthusiastic hobbyists add too many fish too fast to a new aquarium and don’t check their water quality.

 In established systems, ammonia levels can also become dangerously high for a variety of reasons.
-Inadequate filtration or circulation, overfeeding, overstocking, spawning, extended power outages, killing a lot of algae and not removing it from the pond and treating with medications can all result in elevated ammonia levels.
+Inadequate filtration or circulation, overfeeding, overstocking, spawning, and extended power outages can cause ammonia spikes.
+Another fairly common way to cause an ammonia spike is killing a lot of algae and not removing it from the pond.
+The decaying algae can consume oxygen and raise ammonia levels.

-Other than in a new system, Ammonia levels should always be zero.
+Other than in a new system, Ammonia levels should always be zero, or very close to zero.
 The presence of any ammonia in an established pond or aquarium should be a sign that something is amiss and should be investigated.
 Ammonia levels above 0.25 ppm should be a concern, anything above 1.0 ppm should be acted upon immediately.

 If you have high ammonia levels, above 1.0 ppm, the first thing to do is a partial water change.
 How much of a water change and how often to change water depends on the levels.
 20% to 30% water changes daily should be adequate to help lower the ammonia levels.
 In this situation, check your water quality daily, or even twice a day with a Test Kit.
 If the ammonia levels are above 5.0 ppm, you could increase the amount of water that you change, but extra care must be taken not to shock the fish.
 Any time you perform a water change, always use a Dechlorinator to remove chlorine and chloramines if you are on town water, always try to make sure the water you are adding to the pond is the same temperature as the pond water (especially if you are doing a large water change).

 Add Beneficial Bacteria to your pond or aquarium.
-There are several good products like Nite-Out II, AmmoniaFix, or Microbe Lift PL that help to establish or restore the beneficial bacteria in your system.
+There are several good products like Microbe Lift PL that help to establish or restore the beneficial bacteria in your system.
 In ponds, it is always a good idea to get a head start in the spring by adding Cold Water Beneficial Bacteria that are designed to perform in cold water temperatures.

 Ammonia Remover additives are also effective at binding up toxic ammonia so that they don’t harm the fish.
 The resulting ‘bound’ ammonia is then removed naturally by the beneficial bacteria.